Our Services

 • Planning for an educational programme across the markets

-This allows the firm to decide how best to position the business and markets to survive and take advantage of any relative strengths under the new market models.
+This allows the firm to decide how best to position the business and markets, not only to survive but also to take advantage of relative strengths under the new market models.
 This exercise is a vital first step in wider initiative planning.
-If the overall plan does not consciously direct the business towards the anticipated market and business structure, the firm's regulatory development could deliver a set of unaligned controls and restrictions that do not allow the firm's business to operate efficiently within the market structure.
+If the overall plan does not consciously direct the business towards the anticipated market and business structure, the firm's regulatory development could deliver a set of unaligned controls and restrictions that do not allow the firm's business to operate efficiently within the new market structures.

 Implementation Planning

-Having taken a strategic view on the future business model and related appropriate regulatory approach, the next step is to ensure that a gap analysis defines both the existing baseline and the set of required goals.
-Part of that gap analysis should also set out the outline set of work streams that will be necessary to meet the defined goals.
+Having taken a strategic view on the future business model and related appropriate regulatory approach, the next step is to define both the existing baseline and the set of required goals.
+Part of that analysis should also establish the work streams that will be necessary to meet the defined goals.
 The importance of this step cannot be over-emphasised.
-Without sufficient gap analysis the following work that will be undertaken faces a severe risk of either missing a vital element from the execution or setting off a work stream towards an incorrect destination.
+Without sufficient preparatory analysis the work that will be undertaken faces a severe risk of either missing a vital element from the execution or setting off a work stream towards an incorrect destination.

 Implementation

-Given the typically long timeframe for this development cycle, it is important to establish plans with full knowledge of the regulatory requirements and to ensure a regular review with a relevant industry (regulatory) expert.
-Details and timings can often change mid-cycle, so ensuring the plans remain aligned to both the strategy and subsequent regulatory changes will save time and money in the long run.
+Given the typically long timeframe for this development cycle, it is important to establish plans with full knowledge of the regulatory requirements and to ensure a regular review with the relevant industry / regulatory expertise.
+Details and timings can often change mid-cycle, so ensuring the plans remain aligned to both the strategy and subsequent regulatory changes will save precious resources and funding in the long run.

 Making it Real